cale-ndsu/CSCI403_Geospatial_Project/docs/project_write-up.md

   <img src="../img/safe_ip.png" /> </br>
 </p> </br></br>

-And, for IP addresses not local to the area, the addresses are marked a malicious with less certainty. </br>
+And, for IP addresses not local to the area, the addresses are marked as malicious with less certainty. </br>

 <p align="center">
   <img src="../img/foreign_ip.png" /> </br>